In a world of 24/7 communication, the sudden realization that your phone is dead can cause a sort of mini-panic. You might miss an important text!

 - Electrical stimulation.
 This extremely promising and effective treatment option uses electrodes placed on the skin to generate a gentle electric current processed by your nerves.
 These electric signals provide numerous benefits, including inflammation reduction, improved blood flow, and increased cellular regeneration.
 In some cases, as the nerve fibers get used to receiving and transmitting these signals, they can actually begin to re-establish broken connections with other nerves and improve function.

 - Nerve decompression surgery.
 In about 70% of cases where a nerve has been trapped, decompression surgery is the treatment of choice.
-Our team is one of the few nationwide that is specially trained to identify, diagnose, and treat nerve compressions in the legs, and we regularly train and teach other doctors to use these techniques, including endoscopic tarsal tunnel surgery.
 Once we identify the precise source of the problem (using diagnostic techniques such as blood tests, biopsies, and local anesthetic blocks), we can perform the surgery.
 Most are fairly quick, and you can go back to your regular activities within just a few weeks.

 - Laser therapy.
 Our cold laser can help soothe nerve pain and boost function by reducing inflammation and improving blood flow.